000

 5. Early Access Programs

-Providing early access to new products or exclusive sales is another way to gather data from engaged customers.
-You can ask participants about their interests and opinions to shape future launches.
+Providing early access to new products or exclusive sales gathers data from engaged customers while building anticipation.

 • Example: “Sign up for early access to our Fall collection!”